dipakkr/A-to-Z-Resources-for-Students/DataStructuresCheetSheet.md

-## Data Structures Cheet Sheet
+## Data Structures Cheat Sheet
-**Best way to learn any data structure is to read about it first, understand it and then dive into solving problems using that data structure!**
+_Best way to learn any data structure is to read about it first, understand it and then dive into solving problems using that data structure!_
+### Segment Tree

 - [Segment Tree](https://www.hackerearth.com/practice/data-structures/advanced-data-structures/segment-trees/tutorial/) - **Segment Tree is used in cases where there are multiple range queries on array and modifications of elements of the same array.**
 	**Goto problems:**
 	- [GSS1- SPOJ](https://www.spoj.com/problems/GSS1/) - **EASY**